CmPi/myComponents/remote_base/readme.md

 This *remote_base* component add the support of the 433MHz protocol for those sensors.
 Unfortunately, the original component remote_receiver has not been designed to enable easily the data received to be sent to sensors.
+The workaround is therefore to return a string containing between 1 and 3 sensors values separated with semicolon.
+Each value has the form xxyyz with xx=TX or WS (protocol), yy=device address and z = sensor type (0: temperature, E: hygrometry, P: pression)

 YAML configuration example